-Look nobody is perfect! we all know we need to exercise more, eat healthier and be more disciplined but the reality is most of us have a hard time with this and certainly need support.
+Look, nobody is perfect! we all know we need to exercise more, eat healthier and be more disciplined but the reality is, the majority of us have a hard time with this and certainly need support.

 For example, if I was to repeatedly bite my fingernails after a while it will turn into a habit regardless of it being good or bad, repetition is the way to create and break a habit.

 One thing that is for sure is you cannot change bad habits if you keep negative thinking “your thoughts always perceive your actions” and you cannot make good habits either if you continue to have those bad thoughts.